Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 Another important type of information to be obfuscated is directly a user's \textbf{identity}, by itself or accompanied with behavioral or profile information.
 The close relation between personal devices (such as smartphones or wearables) and their users makes distinctive features in said devices potentially unique identifiers.
 In this respect, we adhere to the terminological convention of regarding \textbf{anonymity} as a particular case of privacy, when the data to be protected, without being direct identifiers\footnote{Direct identifiers allow to unequivocally identify individuals.
 For example, it would be the case of SSNs or full names.
 In an data-anonymization process, direct identifiers are always removed in the very first phase.}, may be linked with external information to reidentify the individual to whom the data refer.

-In the field of statistical disclosure control (SDC)~\cite{Willenborg01B}, the aim is to protect a microdata set, that is, a database whose records contain information at the level of individual respondents, while ensuring that those data are still useful for researchers.
-In this field, the concepts of \textbf{identity and attribute disclosure} refer to the goal of an attacker to ascertain either the identity of an individual in the microdata set or the confidential attribute/s thereof.
-In this work, our interpretation of the terms anonymity and privacy will be in the sense meant by the aforementioned concepts of identity and attribute disclosure, respectively.
+In the field of statistical disclosure control (SDC)~\cite{Willenborg01B}, the aim is to protect a microdata set, while ensuring that those data are still useful for researchers.
+A microdata set is a database whose records contain information at the level of individual respondents.
+In this field, the concepts of \textbf{identity and attribute disclosure} refer to the goal of an attacker to ascertain either the identity of an individual in the microdata set or the confidential attribute/s thereof.\del{In this work, our interpretation of the terms anonymity and privacy will be in the sense meant by the aforementioned concepts of identity and attribute disclosure, respectively.}

-We shall employ the term \textbf{utility} to refer to a quantification of the degree of functionality maintained with respect to that intended by a personalized or information service, despite the implementation of privacy mechanisms that may hide or perturb part of the data, along with the degree of quality of service maintained, despite processing, storage, communication and scalability overheads incurred by such mechanisms.
+\del{We shall employ the term \textbf{utility} to refer to a quantification of the degree of functionality maintained with respect to that intended by a personalized or information service, despite the implementation of privacy mechanisms that may hide or perturb part of the data, along with the degree of quality of service maintained, despite processing, storage, communication and scalability overheads incurred by such mechanisms.
+We stress that utility in this context does not refer to user-interface design.} We shall employ the term \textbf{utility} to quantify the degree of functionality maintained concerning a service for which the behavioral biometric data is intended.
+The utility is kept despite the implementation of a privacy mechanism that may hide or perturb part of the data which may degrade the quality of the service.
 We stress that utility in this context does not refer to user-interface design.

-As pointed out above in the introduction, any PETs poses a \textbf{trade-off between privacy and functionality}.
+As pointed out above in the introduction, any PET poses a \textbf{trade-off between privacy and functionality}.
 The optimization of the privacy-functionality (or privacy-utility) trade-off will refer to the design and tuning of PETs in order to maximize privacy for a desired functionality, or vice versa.